bekcpear/z16/README.md

    2. change the ownership of symbolic links and its target files to configured user/group or current effective user/group.
    3. if everything is ok, z16 will merge temporary created symbolic links to the root filesystem.

-5. Use `unload` command to unlink all symbolic links belonging to given instance(s) directly:
+* `unload` command is used to unlink all symbolic links belonging to given instance(s) directly:

    ```bash
    z16 unload <configured-instance> [<more-configured-instances>...]